johncarter-/filament-focal-point-picker/README.md

 # An image focal point picker for Filament Admin.

-Reference a position on an image to act as its focal point, or focus.
+A custom field for [Filament Admin](https://github.com/laravel-filament/filament).
+The field allows you to save a position on an image to act as its focal point, or focus.
 This can be used with the CSS `object-position` property to crop images on different aspect ratios.

+The field returns a `string` with 2 percentages: distance from left, distance from top. e.g. `"17% 54%"`.

 ## Installation